saravanan12153/portfolio-1/README.md

 I also included a link to my Github, and my Medium.
 You can see my writing in code and my writing outside of code.
 Both are important.

 I want to add more to my portfolio in the future, since right now it is more like a business card.
 Actually, there isn't even a phone number or email on there.
 So, it's more like a business card that's been ripped in half.
 I know you aren't worried, but if you are, don't.
 I have plans to put more on my portfolio in the future.
-Looking at this thing straight on, it's pretty barbones.
+Looking at this thing straight on, it's pretty bare bones.

 ## Technologies
 This is made with AngularJS, one of my favorite frameworks to work with.
 I also generated most of the project with Yeoman's [yo angular generator](https://github.com/yeoman/generator-angular).
 If you haven't checked out Yeoman, it teleports you to the fun part of coding.